divitrao/3analytics/README.md

   pip install -r requirements.txt
   ```

 4. Create an `.env` file in the `django_backend` directory and add the necessary environment variables as mentioned in the `env.sample` file.
+For now i'm pasting my env in env.sample copy paste the same in .env and replace postgres related variable as per your requirements

 5. Run the following commands to set up the database: